waldronmatt/webpack-boilerplate/README.md

 ## Click and Go!

-1. Click `Use this template` and create your own template copy.
+1. Click `Use this template` to create your own copy.

 2. Clone down the newly created repository.

-3. Update your `package.json`.
+3. Run `yarn` and `yarn prepare` to install dependencies and git hooks.

-`package.json`
+4. Update your `package.json`:

 ```json
 "name": "my-cool-repo",